Best Cheap Car Insurance Companies for 2020

 To determine auto insurance rates, providers use an algorithm that changes every year.
 That equation factors in new statistics on driving behaviors and customer requirements that could lower or increase rates.
 Because rates are constantly changing, it can be difficult to determine which insurance provider will give you the best price.

 To find the cheapest car insurance near you, get multiple car insurance quotes from different providers to determine how much you can expect to pay.
 You can also look at discounts that companies offer, which could help you save even more money on your monthly premiums.

 To simplify your insurance shopping journey, we’ve put together a comprehensive guide to compare some of the cheapest car insurance plans of 2020.
-Out of 28 companies and 250 different quotes, these are the five auto insurance companies that offer some of the most cost-friendly options.
+Out of 337 licensed companies and 15,000 different quotes we studied, these are the five auto insurance companies that offer some of the most cost-friendly options.

 |Overall rating||Affordability||Tools and features||Customer satisfaction||Discounts|